spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/overview.md

     ]
 ```

-The specified databases will be dumped and, together with the selected files, be zipped.
-The zipfile will be named`<specified name in configuration>/<Y-m-d-H-i-s>.zip`.
+The specified databases will be dumped and, together with the selected files, zipped.
+The zip file will be named`<specified name in configuration>/<Y-m-d-H-i-s>.zip`.

 The more files you need to backup, the bigger the zip will become.
-Make sure there's enough free space on your disk to create the zip.
-After the zip has beens copied to all destinations it will be deleted.
+Make sure there's enough free space on your disk to create the zip file.
+After the source zip file has been copied to all destinations, it will be deleted.

 ### Determining the destination of the backup

-The backup can be copied to one or more filesystems.
-This is the part of the configuration where you can specify those destination filesystems.
+The zipped backup can be copied to one or more filesystems.
+This section of the configuration is where you specify those destination filesystems.

 ```php
     'destination' => [